-William A. Shaw is a Director and General Counsel of the Queen of Angels Foundation.
+William A. Shaw is a Director of the Queen of Angels Foundation.

 Apart from his philanthropic activities, Bill is the President and C.E.O. of Roxbury Properties Inc, a full service real estate company located in Beverly Hills, California.